PDFs by language

 Signs that a person is in pain

-If the patient is not able to talk about the pain they may be having, there are things caregivers can watch for that show pain or discomfort.
-Some signs of pain they may see include:
+If you are a caregiver and your loved one is not able to talk about the pain they may be having, there are things you can watch for that show pain or discomfort.
+Signs of pain include:

 - Noisy breathing – labored, harsh, or rapid breaths

 - Making pained sounds – including groaning, moaning, or expressing hurt

 - Facial expressions – looking sad, tense, or frightened; frowning or crying

 - Body language – tension, clenched fists, knees pulled up, inflexibility, restlessness, or looking like they’re trying to get away from the hurt area

 - Body movement – changing positions to get comfortable but can’t

 Being able to identify these things and give pain medicine as needed will help you keep your loved one as comfortable as possible.

 As time goes on your body may seem to be slowing down.
 Maybe you find yourself eating less and losing weight.
 This is often experienced by people with advanced cancer, and other who are in the last stage of life.